Clusters Nebulae Galaxies

 Although several dozen minor galaxies lie closer to our Milky Way, the Andromeda galaxy is the closest large spiral galaxy to ours.
 Excluding the Large and Small Magellanic Clouds, visible from Earth’s Southern Hemisphere, the Andromeda galaxy is the brightest external galaxy visible in our night sky.
 And, at 2.5 million light-years, it’s the most distant thing we humans can see with the unaided eye.

 Note: The large spiral Triangulum galaxy is slightly more distant at 2.7 million light-years.
 Like the Andromeda galaxy, it’s a member of our Local Group of galaxies.
-And it’s sometimes said to be visible to the eye also.
+And it’s sometimes visible to the eye also.
 But it’s turned face-on to us, and so has a low surface brightness.
-Unlike the Andromeda galaxy, it’s very hard to see.
+Compared to the Andromeda galaxy, it’s more challenging to see.

 Astronomers sometimes call the Andromeda galaxy by the name Messier 31, or M31.
 It was the 31st on a famous list of fuzzy sky objects compiled by the French astronomer Charles Messier (1730-1817).
 His catalog listed “objects to avoid” when comet-hunting.
 Nowadays, amateur astronomers seek out these objects with their telescopes and binoculars.
 They’re some of most beautiful deep-sky objects known.